Rotating Black Holes in Three-Dimensional Horava Gravity Revisited: Introduction

 \section{Introduction}

-Recently \ci{Park:1207}, I have studied an exact solution for rotating black holes in three-dimensional Ho\v{r}ava gravity with the dynamical critical exponent $z=2$ \ci{Soti} as a simpler set-up of the renormalizable quantum gravity {\it \`{a} la} Ho\v{r}ava, Lifshitz, and DeWitt (HLD) \ci{Lifs,DeWi,Hora}.
-The solution has a curvature singularity at the origin $r=0$ for a non-vanishing rotation parameter ${\cal J}$, unlike the absence of the singularity for the black hole solution in three-dimensional Anti-de Sitter (AdS) space \ci{Bana} or the three-dimensional Kerr-de Sitter solution \ci{Park:9806}, and the ring singularity for the four-dimensional Kerr black hole in Einstein gravity \ci{Kerr}.
-For asymptotically AdS space, there are two black hole event horizons $r_{\pm}$ generally as usual where the apparent and Killing horizons coincide and the singularity is not naked, in agreement with the cosmic censorship conjecture \ci{Penr}.
-On the other hand, for asymptotically {\it flat} or {\it de Sitter (dS)} space, there are {\it no conventional} black hole horizons as in Einstein gravity, other than the usual cosmological horizon for the latter case, so that the curvature singularity {\it could} be naked in three-dimensional Ho\v{r}ava gravity, contrary to the cosmic censorship.
+{ Several years ago \ci{Park:1207}, I have studied an exact solution for rotating black holes in three-dimensional Ho\v{r}ava gravity with the dynamical critical exponent $z=2$ \ci{Soti} as a simpler set-up of the renormalizable quantum gravity {\it \`{a} la} Lifshitz and DeWitt (HLD) \ci{Lifs,DeWi,Hora}.} The solution has a curvature singularity at the origin $r=0$ for a non-vanishing rotation parameter ${\cal J}$, unlike the absence of the singularity for the black hole solution in three-dimensional Anti-de Sitter (AdS) space \ci{Bana} or the three-dimensional Kerr-de Sitter solution \ci{Park:9806}, and the ring singularity for the four-dimensional Kerr black hole in Einstein gravity \ci{Kerr}.
+For AdS space, there are two black hole event horizons $r_{\pm}$ generally as usual where the apparent and Killing horizons coincide and the singularity is not naked, in agreement with the cosmic censorship conjecture \ci{Penr}.
+On the other hand, for {\it flat} or {\it de Sitter (dS)} space, there are {\it no conventional} black hole horizons as in Einstein gravity, other than the usual cosmological horizon for the latter case, {but those were not considered further because} the curvature singularity {\it could} be naked in three-dimensional Ho\v{r}ava gravity, contrary to the cosmic censorship.

-In this paper, I revisit and resolve that issue from the recent corrections in \ci{Park:1207}.
-The resolution is possible essentially due to the fact that the corrected solution in \ci{Park:1207} shows a {\it peculiar} (non-conventional) black hole event horizon at the origin $r=0$ which coincides with the curvature singularity so that {\it the singularity is not naked even without the conventional black hole horizons} in three-dimensional, asymptotically flat or dS case!
+In this paper, I revisit and resolve that issue {of cosmic censorship for flat or dS case,} from the recent corrections in \ci{Park:1207}.
+The resolution is possible essentially due to the fact that the corrected solution in \ci{Park:1207} shows a {\it peculiar} (non-conventional) black hole event horizon at the origin $r=0$ which coincides with the curvature singularity so that {\it the singularity is not naked even without the conventional black hole horizons} in three-dimensional flat or dS case!
 I also note that a {\it new ``cosmological" horizon exists even for the flat case}, contrary to the usual wisdom, due to combined effects of the higher derivatives and the angular-momentum barrier.
-I study their unusual black hole thermodynamics due to lack of the absolute horizons in the Lorentz-violating gravity and show that the basic results are unchanged from the earlier work in \ci{Park:1207}.
+I study their unusual black hole thermodynamics {which might be} due to lack of the absolute horizons in the Lorentz-violating gravity and show that the basic results are unchanged from the earlier work in \ci{Park:1207}.